WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 “I want to use my EV as a home battery (V2G) and access high FITs when grid prices spike.”

 Retailers should consider a consumer-centred approach that supports households if they want their offers to appeal.
-It’s household first!
-“The grid” second, but only if they get well-rewarded.
+We heard it loud and clear from respondents – it’s about helping the household first!
+Then “the grid” second – and only if they get well-rewarded.

-“Can feel like..consumer assets are taken for granted by incumbent utilities, who can make more money charging for grid supporting equipment and generation, than rewarding consumers whose behaviours help the grid”
+“Can feel like..consumer assets are taken for granted by incumbent utilities, who can make more money charging for grid supporting equipment and generation, than rewarding consumers whose behaviour helps the grid”

 In addition, owners also recognise that equipment costs and compatibility remain barriers.